-Fall is *finally* here and we are all for it!
-And there’s nothing like fall colors — bright red, dreamy gold and rich orange hues!
+It’s beginning to feel like fall and we are all for it!
+And there’s nothing like fall colors — bright red, dreamy gold and rich orange hues.
 Visit one of these close-to-home spots and take in nature at its finest.

 Here are 10 One-Tank Trips for Ultimate Fall Foliage Viewing in Cincinnati: